mxhbl/ReverseSearch.jl/README.md

     end
 end
 ```
-This is a very basic implementation of the method suggested in the paper above, where subgraphs of `G` are represented as lists of vertices.
+This is a very basic implementation of the subgraph enumeration method described in the paper above, where subgraphs of `G` are represented as lists of vertices.

 To perform reverse search with these functions, we first create a `RSSystem`:
 ```julia